nygeog/globalsat/tree_walks.md

-#Tree Canopy GPS Walks in Manhattan and Bronx
+#Tree Canopy GPS Walks in Manhattan & Bronx

 ###Map
 Click Map Image to bring you to the CartoDB Map